sullis/hbc-tech-blog/_posts/2019-04-08-make-your-own-ci.md

 Automation is fun and it maximizes productivity; a win-win if you ask me!
 We also learned about Lambdas, ECS, and the GitHub API.
 Now you are fully equipped to create your own custom tasks!
 Feel free to reference the [GitHub API](https://developer.github.com) for all the different events you can use.
 What's even better is that your bot can run in any repository (as long as it has access and a valid config file)!
 What else is there to automate?
 That's now up to you!

 Thanks for reading.

-### Appendix

-<a name="note1">1</a> You might be wondering why it seems like we're reinventing the wheel when similar products already exist.
-I have extensively used Concourse, CircleCI, and AWS CodeBuild– and while each has its pros & cons, our custom functionality still required a few "hacks".
-Additionally, this serverless solution costs nothing when it's not in use and it's much more flexible!

-<a name="note2">2</a> I have also experimented with using the config in the branch where the event is emitted.
-This is completely up to you!

 <sub>_Originally published at [beuteiful.com](https://beuteiful.com/blog/make-your-own-serverless-ci/) on April 5, 2019._</sub>